nergmada/planning-wiki/docs/reference/PDDL3.0/problem.md

 Contributors: {% git_author %}

 New syntax is added to PDDL problems in PDDL3.
-This syntax allows us to express preferences as part of the `:goal` section of a problem file.
+This syntax allows us to express preferences as part of the `:goal` or `:constraint` sections of a problem file.
+Preferences over state trajectory constraints are expressed in the `(:constraints ...)` field,\
+while preferences over goals are expressed in the `(:goal ...)` field.
+If a preference involves both a constraint and a goal, it is expressed in the `:constraints` field.
+Goal preferences expressed in the `:goal` field are implicitly interpreted under the `at end` modality.

 ```cl
 (define